kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 Consider removing jobs for versions that are going EOL.
 This is sometimes done before adding new jobs to avoid overwhelming the Prow cluster.

+Removing EOL jobs involves different steps, including deleting old configs from `config/jobs/kubernetes/sig-release/release-branch-jobs/` e.g. 1.29 EOL jobs removed in [this PR](https://github.com/kubernetes/test-infra/pull/34672).
+There could also be some other jobs living outside `config/jobs/kubernetes/sig-release/release-branch-jobs` that also needs to be removed.

+You should also remove the unused EOL jobs from the `kubekins-e2e-v2/variants.yaml` file ([here](https://github.com/kubernetes/test-infra/blob/master/images/kubekins-e2e-v2/variants.yaml)), for example:

 ```bash
 # Example PR: https://github.com/kubernetes/test-infra/pull/34674
 # Changes would involve removing the EOL version from: images/kubekins-e2e-v2/variants.yaml